tooru89/Image_AlignmentTT/README.txt

 ##Description
-ImageJ Plugin "Image_AligmentTT.java" corrects for positional misalignments between stack images (not between 2 channels).
+ImageJ Plugin "Image_AlignmentTT.java" corrects for positional misalignments between stack images (not between 2 channels).
 This plugin supports only 2 channels stack images.
 Calculation of the reference points for correcting the position is performed only with the images of the second channel.

 ##Author
 Tooru Takahashi